mokgosi/cli/README.md

 ```

-### You should be able to run the following commands from you console/terminal:
+### You should be able to run the following commands from you console/terminal from your project root:
 ```

 $ php bin\console.php add